goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 5. You should be able to login with OIDC.

 :::note
 You need to create the user with the according username in Xen Orchestra, before you are able to login using OIDC.
+If you want to map the users by their e-mail-address you have to set the `Username field` to `email` in the Xen Orchestra plugin configuration.
 :::